Typhoon Angela: Impact, records, and retirement

-More than 900 people perished due to the catastrophic typhoon.
-It wreaked havoc over Metro Manila, Calabarzon Region and Bicol Region.
-Initially it caused 9.33 billion pesos of damage, but later on it grew into 10.829 billion pesos.
+More than 900 people died due to the typhoon.
+It wreaked havoc over Metro Manila, Calabarzon and Bicol Region.
+It caused a total of 10.829 billion pesos in damage.

-Throughout the affected area, more than 96,000 houses were destroyed, along with bridges and roads.
-The worst impact was in the Southern Bicol Region.
-Angela passed almost right over Manila, causing a significant impact both there and in Catanduanes.
-In Calauag, storm surge and flooding from a dam failure killed 121 people.
+More than 96,000 houses were destroyed throughout the affected area, along with bridges and roads.
+The worst impact was in the Bicol Region.
+Angela passed almost right over Metro Manila, causing a significant impact both there and in Catanduanes.
+In Calauag, storm surges and flooding from a dam failure killed 121 people.
 In nearby Paracale, mudslides killed more than a hundred people.
-Power outages affected one third of the country.
+Power outages affected one-third of the country.

-Angela's 872 (910 according to the JMA) mbar pressure reading makes it one of the strongest typhoons on record.
-While this is low by the standards of any sea-level location, it is still behind Typhoon Tip, the most intense tropical cyclone ever recorded.
+Although the JMA, which is the official regional specialized meteorological center of the western Pacific, estimated a minimum central pressure of 910 mbar, the JTWC unofficially estimated a central pressure of 879 mbar, which would rank it high on the list of most intense tropical cyclones, but still behind Typhoon Tip, the most intense tropical cyclone ever recorded.
 However, Angela is an unofficial contender for world's most intense tropical cyclone.
-In a study utilizing the Dvorak technique for analysis of post-1987 typhoons, the authors concluded that Angela and 1992's Gay were higher on the scale than Tip.
+In a study utilizing the Dvorak technique for analysis of post-1987 typhoons, the authors concluded that Angela and Typhoon Gay in 1992 were higher on the scale than Tip.
 The authors also thought that Angela might have been slightly more intense than Gay, and hence Tip.